Sydney Psychologists That Speak Your Language

 Why don’t Psychologists talk about themselves in session?

 Psychologists avoid disclosing personal information about themselves to maintain focus on the client’s needs and prevent boundary violations while operating within what’s known as the “therapeutic relationship”.
 This involves a client and Psychologist connecting to assist the client rather than meeting the needs of the therapist.
-Some forms of therapy are open to self-disclose if it serves the working relationship, but this is generally limited.
+Some forms of therapy are open to self-disclosure if it serves the working relationship, but this is generally limited.

 Will a Psychologist diagnose me in session?